 Understanding ways you can legally monitor your employees is essential to running your business smoothly.
 Making sure your current policy is in compliance with the law can be confusing.
-Speak to an employment law attorney today for a free initial legal review of your policies and update your employee handbook, if necessary.
+Speak to an employment law attorney today for a free initial legal review of your policies and to update your employee handbook, if necessary.